de-bund-bsi-tr-esor/ERVerifyTool/commons/src/main/assembly/README.md

 This is a set of libraries which can be used to write
 - a web service client for the application (not required, can be done using any web service framework)
-- extenssions of the application (own validators)
+- extensions of the application (own validators)

-Furthermore, these libraries may be used to include the complete ER Verify Tool into other Java 1.8 applications (not recommended).
+Furthermore, these libraries may be used to include the complete ER Verify Tool into other Java applications (not recommended).

 For extending the application, please read chapter 4, "Creating an Additional Validator" of the product documentation.